-The canonical book strategy
+The canonical book strategy for identifying conflict

 Our CTO Jon Earnshaw took to the Brighton SEO stage once more to present Pi Datametrics unique research and comprehensive findings on suspicious SERP flux, in the context of Ecommerce.